enzolutions/generator-marionette-drupal/README.md

 ##ToDo##

-- Create Layout Scaffolding command
-- Create Test spec for Action
 - Update documentation for action, region, settings and form sub generators
 - Update documentation about list of commands implemented in grunt
 - Create RoadMap
 - Update Forms project to enable image fields
 - Link form to Drupal POST actions and test the results
+- Create Layout Scaffolding command